 Assessment

-The assessment is straightforward, you need to complete the assignment questions that will be provided to you at the end of the course, you can complete the assignment anytime you want.
+The assessment is straightforward; you need to complete the assignment questions that will be provided to you at the end of this course.
+You can complete the assignment anytime you want.
 After you complete and submit your assignment, our tutors will assess your assignment and give you feedback if needed.

 After your assignment has been assessed and you have passed, you will be qualified and will be able to apply for a course completion certificate.